ucas-vg/PointTinyBenchmark/dataset/README.md

 ## 2.4 task <a name="2.4"></a>

-'task' means make TinyPerson as binary-classification task, there are three kind task:
+'task' means making TinyPerson as a binary-classification task, where there are three kinds of taskes:

 task | note
 ---| ---
-'sea'| only keep annotations which category is sea_person, set other annotation as 'ignore' 'earth'| only keep annotations which category is earth_person, set other annotation as 'ignore' 'all'| set all annotations which categoriy is sea_person or earth_person as categorie 'person'
+'sea'| only keeping annotations which category is sea_person, set other annotation as 'ignore' 'earth'| only keep annotations which category is earth_person, set other annotation as 'ignore' 'all'| set all annotations which categoriy is either sea_person or earth_person as 'person'

 ```py
 erase_image_dir = './tiny_set/erase_with_uncertain_dataset/'